Halleck45/MutaTesting/README.md

 #### Strategy

-In order to avoid to have too much mutants, you can use specific strategies to determine if a mutant will bu used or not.
+In order to avoid to have too much mutants, MutaTesting uses [PhpMetrics](https://github.com/Halleck45/PhpMetrics) in order to estimate number of bugs in each tested file, and focuses only on files that contain more anomalies.

+You can use --level

 There is only one strategy today : the Random strategy.